Cannabis cultivation: Autoflowering strains

 Autoflowering cannabis strains, also known as day-neutral cannabis are a relatively new development for the home cultivator.
 These autoflower strains are usually crosses that contain high percentages of well known photoperiod strains and Cannabis ruderalis with its autoflowering characteristics.
 The plant produced from an autoflowering seed will transition from a very short vegetative period, usually 2 to 3 weeks from germination, into flowering regardless of photoperiod.
 The result is that no separate vegetative and flowering lighting environment is needed.
 Flowering is dependent on the plant's age, as opposed to time of year or ratio of light and darkness.
 Autoflowering varieties will bloom from seed in 12/12, 18/6, 20/4 or even 24/0 lighting, referring to light/dark time respectively.

 The first autoflowering cannabis seed on the market was the Lowryder #1.
 This was a hybrid between a cannabis ruderalis called William's Wonder and a Northern Lights #2.
 The genetics of the ruderalis was still highly present which made for a very low yield and little psychoactive effect.

 After many years of autoflower inbreeding seed makers have now come up with autoflowering strains that can produce yields close to the regular strains and still are flowering independent from the light cycle.
-The first autoflowering strains came from breeder STICH but now almost all major seed companies have their strains of super autoflowers that can grow up to 2 meters and produce yields up to 900 g/m2 of growth.
+The first autoflowering strains came from breeder STICH but now almost all major seed companies have their strains of super autoflowers that can grow up to 2 meters (6') and produce yields up to 900 g/m2 (3 oz per sq. ft.) of growth.